sajibcse68/MyDailyLearn/Git/GitCommands.md

 $ git clone <url> -b <branch>                  # clone into a new local branch instead of master
 $ git clone <url> --single-branch              # clone only single branch
 $ git gui
+$ git ls-tree -d HEAD                          # Tree object including the mode and the name of each item and the SHA value
 $ git difftool
 $ git gc
 $ git help <verb>                              # Find out more